thelgevold/svelte-wasm/README.md

 # svelte-wasm

-Start the application by npm run build.
+Start the application by running npm run build.
 This starts a Bazel based build environment in a Docker container.